complexdatacollective/documentation.networkcanvas.com/_tutorials/building-a-protocol.md

 We create our first prompt, "Please connect any two people who might spend time together without you being there" and we use the sociogram_layout variable we already created.

-Now we will enable edge creation on a Sociogram prompt, by toggling the switch "create edges by tapping on a node" option, in the "Edge Display and Creation" section.
+Now we will enable edge creation on a Sociogram prompt, by toggling the switch "Interaction Behavior" and selecting the "Edge Creation" option, in the "Edge Display and Creation" section.

 The sociogram is the primary location within the interview where edges are created.
 A sociogram prompt can only create a single edge type at a time, but note that it can display several.